Size distribution and structure of Barchan dune fields: Data modeling: simulating the dune field

+Next we construct a heuristic set of collision rules based on simulations with the continuous dune model described above.
+These collision rules provide the same statistical output as the continuous model, enabling to treat pairs of dunes as single objects which interact whenever the initial relative lateral offset between them is $\theta_i < 1$.
+Together with the initial lateral offsets we also consider the corresponding initial volume ratio $r_i$.

+The morphological phase diagram of binary collisions is schematically shown in Fig.~\ref{fig:Regimes} in terms of the final volume ratio $r_f$ as a function of the initial volume ratio and lateral offset.
+For simplicity only conservative collisions are included, i.e. we assume that after the collision the summed volume of the ejected dunes corresponds to only one characteristic dune.
+We notice that the lateral positions of both dunes change after the collision, but no simple rule could be found.
+Therefore, a new mutual lateral offset is tossed for each collision.
+Appendix \ref{append:collisions} contains all details concerning the rules for collisions.

-The system consists of a large number of dunes, characterized only by their width, which interact exclusively through collisions between them.
-We study the evolution of the dune size distribution $N(w)$ in the field in order to check if the macroscopic behavior of the system approaches an absorbing state.
+Using the diagram in Fig.~\ref{fig:Regimes} for taking the final volume ratio $r_f$ after one collision, we next consider the simplest approach to a dune field model, namely, a system that consists of a large number of dunes, characterized only by their width, which interact exclusively through collisions between them.
+For each collision two dunes are taken randomly from the field to collide.
+This is repeated every iteration as many times as the number of dunes in the field.

-We use two kinds of initializations for the system.
-In the first the size of the initial dunes (their width) is randomly chosen with an uniform distribution between 0 and some value $w_{max}$.
-The second one generates dunes with sizes differing only slightly from some previously chosen width $w_{char}$ (uniform distribution with width two around $w_{char}$).
-The initial number of dunes is 1000 in our simulations.
-During a simulation very small dunes are removed from the dune field.
-In order to simulate an entire dune field, we consider annealed interactions among the dunes which means that a new mutual lateral distance (offset) is tossed before each collision.

-For each collision two dunes are randomly chosen from the field to collide.
-This is repeated every iteration as many times as there are dunes in the field.
-If the second dune is larger than the first one, no interaction takes place.
-No new dunes are generated but the ones with size $w<1$ are removed.

-The outcome of a collision between the larger dune (upper case variables) and the smaller one (lower case variables) is, for simplicity, assumed to depend only on the relative mutual lateral distance, the random offset $\theta_i$ and the volume ratio $r_i = w^3/W^3$.
-The new volume ratio, $r_f$, is cast, according to the measurements presented above, through eq.~(\ref{eq:r_f}), and the conservation of the total volume of the two dunes, $V_{tot} \propto w^3 + W^3$.
-As already mentioned above, eq.~(\ref{eq:r_f}) includes only solitary wave behavior.
-We neglect here the creation of new small dunes by breeding.
-We choose the offset between the two dunes to be a random number distributed uniformly in the interval $[0,0.8]$ at each collision.
-The limit of the maximum offset of $0.8$ is due to the fact that the size of dunes colliding with an offset larger than the distance to the horns of the larger one generally is not altered.
+Within this framework, we study the evolution of the dune size distribution $P_{col}(w)$ in the entire field in order to check if the macroscopic behavior of the system approaches a steady state.

+We have shown that [\cite{Duran09}] the size distribution function converges toward an absorbent state with a stable Gaussian-like distribution with mean width $\langle w\rangle_{col}$.
+The total mass of all dunes is conserved with the exception of a negligible amount due to the small dunes removed from the field.
+Therefore, the mean dune size $\langle w\rangle_{col}$ is determined by the average volume $\langle V\rangle$.